Capitol State Forest

 For your safety and the safety of our wildlife, please follow the seven principles of Leave No Trace.
 You can brush up on them here.
 Food and garbage that is left behind or improperly disposed of can attract wildlife and create potentially dangerous situations for visitors.
 Please pack out all food items and garbage.
 NEVER feed wildlife.

 This campground is a favorite among local equestrian groups.
 The trailhead provides access to hiking, horseback riding, and mountain biking opportunities.
-Fall Creek Campground has eight campsites, a horse corral, and toilet.
+Fall Creek Campground has eight campsites, a horse corral and a restroom.
 Be sure to check the Capitol Forest event schedule above for events that could impact campground availability.
 Check out the Fall Creek Trail System map, new May 2019, here.
+The campground will remain open on a first-come, first-serve basis until Oct.
+5.

 Directions: From Waddell Creek Road continue west on Sherman Valley Road.
 At the intersection of Noschka Road go west on C-Line Road 3.3 miles.
 Turn left on C-6000 Road and go south 2.5 miles.
 Trailhead is on right.
 Get directions.